Jagged rocks near Oceanside, OR

 Learning something new

 When we feel uncertain, it means that we're doing something different or something we've never tried before.
-The process of moving from the old comfortable idea to the new exciting one is where the real growth is.
-Derek Sivers has a great metaphor for the uncertainty you feel when learning something new in How to Live:
+The process of moving from the old comfortable way to the new exciting one is where the real growth is.

 When you’re really learning, you’ll feel stupid and vulnerable—like a hermit crab between shells.

-People often wish they had more meaning in their lives but to find meaning, we need to be vulnerable and open to new experiences.
+People often wish they had more meaning in their lives but to find meaning we need to be vulnerable and open to new experiences.
 We need uncertainty in order to be curious and creative.
-So many things we desire come out of uncertainty: creating art, new relationships, making important life changes.
+So many things we desire come out of uncertainty: creating art, new relationships, and making important life changes.
 Without uncertainty, life would be dull indeed.
-The book Antidote quotes psychologist Erich Fromm about the good things that come from uncertainty:

 The quest for certainty blocks the search for meaning...
 Uncertainty is where things happen.
 It is where the opportunities for success, for happiness, for really living are waiting.